Creating our UNC Women’s History Tour

 Even after this selection process, I had a surplus of possible stories to include.
 This is when I pulled out the sticky notes so that I could envision the tour as a whole.
 I filled pages of my notebook with lists of people and descriptions of their relationships with UNC.
 For example, when examining Anne Queen, the former director of the Campus Y, I considered her roles as a leader, collaborator, and change maker on this campus.
 Anne Queen’s work helped create spaces for students that are dedicated to making this campus a better, more inclusive space.
 I wanted to balance stories of people who changed, challenged, and struggled with UNC.

 In the end, I chose a group of people and events that covered a wide span of time in UNC’s history, had connections to powerful interviews in our database, and portrayed the different, often overlooked struggles experienced by people of marginalized genders.
-I especially enjoy sharing the story of Pauli Murray, a queer, gender nonconforming Durham native who was denied admittance to UNC’s graduate school in 1938 on the basis of their race.
+I especially enjoy sharing the story of Pauli Murray, a queer, gender nonconforming person from Durham who was denied admittance to UNC’s graduate school in 1938 on the basis of their race.
 Pauli Murray was a descendent of Cornelia Smith, an enslaved woman who was baptized at the Chapel of the Cross, as well as a slave owner who was a member of UNC’s Board of Trustees.
 Pauli Murray became an attorney, poet, activist, educator, and priest.
 You can learn more about Pauli’s incredible story through the Pauli Murray Project.

 After writing my script, I practiced the tour with several people, including friends, family, and colleagues.
 Sara Wood, the SOHP’s project manager, helped me refine the overall story of the tour and provide a consistent message.
 Lindsey Waldenberg and Spencer Anderson, staff from the Visitor’s Center, gave me critical advice on the technique of leading tours.